4 Ideas for an Affordable Backyard Oasis

-You will need a few plumbing supplies, but fear not.
+You will need a few plumbing supplies but fear not.
 A pond-building project doesn’t require an inordinate amount of plumbing savvy.
-In fact, just about anyone can create a pond with the right tools.
+Just about anyone can create a pond with the right tools.
 A basic project requires a shovel, of course, and a liner.
 For lovely gurgling, running water, things get a little more complicated, but it is still doable.

 Find a spot surrounded by large rocks or tree stumps for definition (and privacy).
 Start digging or “excavating” in a spot right in the middle, until you have a hole about the size of a small, inflatable pool like the kind used for babies and dogs on a hot day.
 As a caution, before digging, you’ll need to call 811 to prevent yourself from hitting any utility lines.